Shamrock: Botanical species

 There is still not a consensus over the precise botanical species of clover that is the "true" shamrock.
-John Gerard in his herbal of 1597 defined the shamrock as Trifolium pratense or Trifolium pratense flore albo, meaning red or white clover.
+John Gerard in his herbal of 1597 defined the shamrock as Trifolium pratense or Trifolium pratense flore albo, meaning red or red clover with white flowers.
 He described the plant in English as "Three leaved grasse" or "Medow Trefoile", "which are called in Irish Shamrockes".
 The Irish botanist Caleb Threlkeld, writing in 1726 in his work entitled Synopsis Stirpium Hibernicarum or A Treatise on Native Irish Plants followed Gerard in identifying the shamrock as Trifolium pratense, calling it White Field Clover.